decsys/decsys/docs/docs/users/webhook/configuration.md

 - Customize the webhook to trigger for specific events, enhancing targeted monitoring.

 ### Trigger Filters for Page Navigation
-Currently, Page Navigation is the primary event type for webhooks in Decsys, with the flexibility to include more event types in the future.

-#### Page Navigation
+In Decsys, the trigger filters for Page Navigation enable you to specify which pages in a survey will activate the webhook.
+This feature is particularly useful for surveys where monitoring specific pages is crucial.
+Here is a step-by-step guide to setting up trigger filters for Page Navigation.

+#### Step-by-Step Guide to Configuring Trigger Filters
+1. **Access the Trigger Filter Settings:**
+   - From the webhook configuration interface, click on "Customize Events" to access the trigger filter settings.

+2. **Specify Source Pages:**
+   - Enter the page number of the survey you wish to monitor.
+This tells the webhook to activate only when these specific pages are navigated.

+3. **Opting for Broad Monitoring:**
-- **Purpose:** Allows the webhook to respond to specific page navigations within the survey.
+   - If no specific pages are added to the trigger filters, the webhook  will trigger on every page navigation within the survey.
-- **Flexibility:** Customizable to focus on critical survey segments or specific user interactions.

-Remember, you can always modify or delete webhooks as your survey evolves.
-This guide will be updated as new event types and trigger filters become available.
+4. **Review and Confirm:**
+   - Once you've specified the pages and defined the criteria, review your settings to ensure they align with your monitoring goals.
+   - Confirm and save the settings to activate the trigger filters for your webhook.
+   - You can test these webhook settings in preview mode.

+By following these steps, you can effectively configure the trigger filters to focus your webhook monitoring on specific pages within your Decsys survey.
+This allows for a more targeted approach in tracking user interactions and responses.